 Equity and benefit sharing

 By 2013, however, none of the communities had received a share of the Land Rental Fees, despite raising the issue in various fora.
-After Liberia ratified the VPA in 2013, community representative on the Joint Implementation Committee raised their concerns.
-The government agreed to redistribute the community share of funds to the National Benefit Sharing Trust, as foreseen in the national forestry reform law.
-The Government of Liberia has now paid the first US$1 million into the trust.
+After Liberia ratified the VPA in 2013, community representatives on the Joint Implementation Committee raised their concerns.
+The Government agreed to redistribute the community share of funds to the National Benefit Sharing Trust, as foreseen in the national forestry reform law.
+The Government of Liberia has as a result started making payments into the trust.

-This first transfer of Land Rental Fees to the trust is widely seen as an important success for the VPA.
+This first transfer of Land Rental Fees to the trust was widely seen as an important success for the VPA.
 In 2016, the trust made the first transfers of funds to forest communities, based on their proposals for community projects.
-The trust’s board is chaired by an NGO coalition and its members include representatives of communities and government.
+The trust’s board is chaired by an NGO coalition and its members include representatives of communities and Government.

 How the Liberia-EU VPA strengthens accountability and the rule of law